Transition to Kindergarten (TK)

 Students will transition to their neighborhood school to begin kindergarten in the fall of the following year.

-The TK program follows the regular Monroe School District calendar and will run the entire 2024-25 school year, from September to June.
-Classes are Monday through Friday from 8:55 a.m. to 3:25 p.m.
+The TK program follows the regular Monroe School District calendar and will run the entire school year, from September to June.
+Classes are Monday through Thursday from 8:55 a.m. to 3:25 p.m., and Fridays from 8:55 a.m. to 2:10 p.m.

 Screening

-All applications will be reviewed after the May 15 deadline.
-Those who potentially qualify will be invited via email or phone call to an in-person screening at the District Administration Office (14692 179th Avenue SE, Monroe).
-In-person screenings will take place the week of June 17, 2024.
+Those who potentially qualify are invited via email or phone call to an in-person screening at the District Administration Office (14692 179th Avenue SE, Monroe) in June.

 During your child's screening appointment, we will spend time getting to know your child and their developmental strengths and needs.
 This will be done by playing, counting, drawing, movement and other fun activities.
 After the screening, we will meet with the family to ask questions and understand more about your child.